 Approximately 7.9 million U.S. residents struggled with both a substance use disorder and mental health disorder in 2014, a condition also referred to as a co-occurring disorder or dual diagnosis.
 People with a mental health disorder may be at higher risk for developing a substance use disorder because they may turn to drugs or alcohol to cope or in an attempt to alleviate symptoms of their mental disorder.

 Further, having both disorders at the same time may make a person more likely to stay caught in a cycle of addiction.
-Having a substance use disorder may aggravate a mental disorder and vice versa, so it’s important that people struggling with these conditions seek proper treatment for both illnesses at the same time.
+Having a substance use disorder may aggravate a mental disorder and vice versa, so it’s important that people struggling with these conditions seek proper co-occurring disorder treatment for both illnesses at the same time.